ship-components/ship-components-grid/README.md

 2. `npm test`

 ## History
+* 0.2.2 - Added more fixes for narrow screens
-0.2.1 - Added a fix to not update layout when masonry isn't active 0.1.0 - Initial
+* 0.2.1 - Added a fix to not update layout when masonry isn't active
+* 0.2.0 - Added option to disable under certain widths
+* 0.1.0 - Initial

 ## License
 The MIT License (MIT)